stefvhuynh/swing-dance-seattle/README.md

 Development
 -----------

-Clone this repo and run
+Fork this repo, clone it locally, and run
 ```
 npm install
 ```